UnaryLab/CryptOracle/README.md

   --depth 10 \
   --num-threads 0 \
   --run-primitives True \
-  --csv-name example_run \
+  --csv-name example_run
 ```

 Results will be outputted to the csv `out/primitives-example_run-csv.csv`.
-By default, runtime analyis and event profiling are enabled.
+By default, runtime analysis and event profiling are enabled.

-### Microbenchmark and Primitive Profiling
+### 2. Microbenchmark and Primitive Profiling

 This configuration is the same as the previous but with microbenchmark profiling enabled in addition to primitive profiling.
 Before running, configure microbenchmarks to be profiled under `in/microbenchmarks.yaml`.